platform9/prometheus-plus/README.md

-# monhelper
+# promplus
-Helper service to enhance prometheus-operator
+Enhances prometheus-operator

-Currently, monhelper runs alongside prometheus-operator and watches changes to Prometheus and AlertManager objects.
+Currently, promplus runs alongside prometheus-operator and watches changes to Prometheus and AlertManager objects.
 For new instances, it creates service objects to front prometheus/alertmanager pods.
 These services can be located by inspecting annotations for corresponding prometheus objects and locating *service_path* key.